alf808/soupy-rigmarole/businessbox.md

 ```

 ## **Logs**
-* S3 bucket for cloudtrail (with lifecycle) - give S3 ARN to James
+- [x] S3 bucket for cloudtrail (with lifecycle) - give S3 ARN to James

 ![lifecycle cloudtrail](lifecycle_cloudtrail.png)

 ## **Monitoring - Cloudwatch, SNS, Lambda**

-[x] Operations should get alerts whenever an EC2 changes goes into a stopped state and when the EC2 is remediated - L & C
+- [x] Operations should get alerts whenever an EC2 changes goes into a stopped state and when the EC2 is remediated

 ![start EC2](startec2_lambda.png)